 Truth: Think that all expectant moms feel their best during pregnancy?
-Think again.
+Think again (and chalk it up to one of those pregnancy myths that just don’t go away).
 While some moms-to-be feel glamorous and look like they’re glowing, plenty of others pregnant women feel pretty crappy during their nine months.
 And that’s okay!!
 After all, between heartburn and constipation, nausea and swollen ankles, acne and body aches, it’s perfectly understandable if you’re feeling icky instead of radiant.
 Every woman’s pregnancy experience is unique, so honor yours in whatever shape, form, or version it comes in.
 Ditch the expectation that you’ll be at your prettiest when you’re growing a baby and that way you’ll come to appreciate whatever your pregnancy journey ends up looking and feeling like.

 4. Myth: You can’t dye your hair during pregnancy.

 Truth: There’s good news if you’re not looking forward to having your roots show during pregnancy: You can dye your hair while you’re pregnant!
+(Yay— another one of those pregnancy myths to discard!)
+But you might need to make some changes to your salon routine.
 Experts usually advise some precautions, such as waiting until the second trimester before heading to the salon (or the medicine cabinet) for a dye job, opting for highlights instead of a single process dye, and using all-natural dyes when possible.
 Though there’s no hard evidence that chemicals in hair dye are harmful to a developing baby, it’s usually recommended to skip the salon in the first trimester when the baby’s organs are developing.

 5. Myth: You can’t lay on your back during pregnancy.

-Truth: This myth has some truth to it — but only after the fourth month.
+Truth: This one, like many pregnancy myths, has some truth to it—but only after the fourth month.
 Once you’re four months pregnant, your baby and uterus are big enough to possibly compress some of the major organs in your body when you lie on your back.
 Before the second trimester, however, sleeping or exercising on your back is fine.
-And don’t worry if you’ve found yourself on your back after the fourth month.
+And don’t worry if you find yourself on your back after the fourth month.
 This recommendation to stay off the back is only referring to prolonged periods of time on your back.
 If you accidentally fall asleep on your back, you and your baby are going to be okay.
 And your body will most likely wake you up enough to get you to turn to your side before anything worrisome happens.

 6. Myth: You must sleep on your left side during pregnancy.

-Truth: It’s true that some experts say left-side sleeping during pregnancy is ideal because the left side puts less pressure on the major arteries, maximizing blood flow and nutrients to the placenta.
-But if you’re more comfortable on your right side, go for it.
+Truth: It’s true (and one of those persistent pregnancy myths) that some experts say left-side sleeping during pregnancy is ideal because the left side puts less pressure on the major arteries, maximizing blood flow and nutrients to the placenta.
+But if you’re more comfortable on your right side, go for it— it’s unlikely you’ll cause any harm.
 Use pillows to get yourself comfortable and don’t force yourself to stay on one side only.
 Or try these methods for sleeping more comfortably during pregnancy.
 Very few people stay in one position throughout the night, after all, so feel free to switch from side to side without worrying!

 7. Myth: Pregnant women can’t eat fish.

-Truth: You may have heard that fish should stay off the menu when you’re expecting because of the dangers of mercury, but the truth is if you avoid all fish during pregnancy, you’re missing out on crucial nutrients (omega-3 fatty acids, in particular) that are important for baby’s brain development.
+Truth: You may have heard that fish should stay off the menu when you’re expecting because of the dangers of mercury.
+This is one of those pregnancy myths that just won’t go away.
+But the truth is if you avoid all fish during pregnancy, you’re missing out on crucial nutrients (omega-3 fatty acids, in particular) that are important for baby’s brain development.
 In fact, studies show that a mom’s fish intake during pregnancy is correlated with higher verbal IQ, better social skills, communication skills, and motor skills in her baby.
-So definitely go fish, aiming for 8 to 12 ounces of low-mercury fish a week (that’s about 2 to 3 servings weekly), such as salmon, sole, flounder, and others.
+So definitely eat fish, aiming for 8 to 12 ounces of low-mercury fish a week (that’s about 2 to 3 servings weekly), such as salmon, sole, flounder, and others.
 Canned light tuna is also okay (though avoid tuna steaks if possible), and steer clear of raw fish until after you give birth.

 8. Myth: You lose brain cells when you’re pregnant.

-Truth: Here’s another myth that has some truth to it.
+Truth: Here’s another of the many pregnancy myths that has some truth to it.
 Yes… “pregnancy brain” is real!
 Moms-to-be actually do lose brain cells (maybe that’s why you’re always forgetting things!).
-But the reality is that it’s only temporary — your brain will plump back up after birth.
+But the reality is that it’s only temporary — your brain will get back to “normal” after birth.
 Wondering what’s going on?
-Blame it on your pregnancy hormones, which cause the loss of some gray matter in the brain to makes more room for other parts of the brain to fire up — the emotional, maternal, and nurturing side… brain power that you’ll definitely need to help you take good care of your new baby!
+Your pregnancy hormones cause the loss of some gray matter in the brain to makes more room for other parts of the brain to fire up — the emotional, maternal, and nurturing side… brain power that you’ll definitely need to help you take good care of your new baby!